pydicom/pynetdicom/docs/user/ae.rst

 Specifying your own transfer syntax(es) can be done with the ``transfer_syntax`` parameter as either a single str/UID or a list of str/UIDs:

->>> from pydicom.uid import ImplicitVRLittleEndian, ExplicitVRLittlEndian
+>>> from pydicom.uid import ImplicitVRLittleEndian, ExplicitVRLittleEndian
 >>> from pynetdicom3 import AE
 >>> from pynetdicom3.sop_class import CTImageStorage, MRImageStorage
 >>> ae = AE()
 >>> ae.add_requested_context(CTImageStorage, transfer_syntax='1.2.840.10008.1.2')
 >>> ae.add_requested_context(MRImageStorage,
 ...
-[ImplicitVRLittleEndian, ExplicitVRLittlEndian])
+[ImplicitVRLittleEndian, ExplicitVRLittleEndian])

->>> from pydicom.uid import ImplicitVRLittleEndian, ExplicitVRLittlEndian
+>>> from pydicom.uid import ImplicitVRLittleEndian, ExplicitVRLittleEndian
 >>> from pynetdicom3 import AE, build_context
 >>> from pynetdicom3.sop_class import CTImageStorage
 >>> ae = AE()